Quantile Regression with Censoring and Endogeneity: Monte-Carlo illustration

 The similar performance of tobit-cmle and cqiv can be explained by the homoskedasticity in the first stage of the design.
-Figure \ref{fig: heteros} reports mean bias and rmse results for the heteroskedastic design.
+Figure \ref{fig: heteros} reports mean bias and rmse results for the design with heteroskedastic first stage.
 Here cqiv-qr outperforms cqiv-ols and cqiv-dr at every quantile, which is expected because cqiv-ols and cqiv-dr are both misspecified for the control variable.
-Cqiv-dr has lower bias than cqiv-ols because it uses a more flexible specification for the control variable.
-Cqiv-qr also outperforms all other quantile estimators.
-Most importantly, at every quantile, cqiv-qr outperforms both tobit estimators, which are no longer consistent given the heteroskedasticity in the design of the first stage.
-In summary, CQIV performs well relative to tobit in a model that satisfies the parametric assumptions required for tobit-iv to be efficient, and it outperforms tobit in a model with heteroskedasticy.
+Cqiv-dr has lower bias and rmse than cqiv-ols because it uses a more flexible specification for the control variable.
+Moreover, at every quantile, cqiv-qr outperforms both tobit estimators, which are no longer consistent.

+In summary, CQIV performs well relative to tobit in a model that satisfies the parametric assumptions required for tobit-iv to be asymptotically efficient, and it outperforms tobit in a more flexible model that does not satisfy one of the tobit parametric assumptions.